rfqma/multiverse/README.md

 A comprehensive, cross-platform development environment and dotfiles configuration powered by Nix flakes and Home Manager.

+> \[!NOTE]
+> Currently GUI apps are **not** automatically linked to macOS Spotlight search and may not appear in system application menus or launchers.
+Some of it are dotfiles-based and may require manual download.

 ## ✨ What's Inside

 - **🖥️ Cross-Platform**: macOS (Intel/ARM) and Linux (x86_64/ARM64)